Digital-Vault/GroceryApp/README.md

 The user has inserted at least one item to the list

 #### Basic flow
 The user looks through the selected grocery list and clicks an item to cross out of the list.
 Once the item is crossed out, the application will display a new page to ask the user to enter in an estimated expiry date for the item that has been crossed out in a drop-down list format.
 The user enters in the dates for the items and clicks complete.
-The database will update the status of the crossed-out gorcery lists to purchased and add on the expiry date information. the The application will redirect the user back to the grocery list page.
+The database will update the status of the crossed-out grocery lists to purchased and add on the expiry date information. the The application will redirect the user back to the grocery list page.

 #### Alternate / Exception Flows
 **_Alternate Flow 1: Missing Expiry Date Input_**